-In Table 3 we provide statistics on the pre- and post-transfer distribution of income and poverty making use of SIPP data.6 The pre-transfer entries for 2004 show that 29 percent of U.S. families were below the poverty line before transfers.7 The monthly poverty gap, defined as the aggregate dollar amount needed to raise all families below the poverty line up to the poverty line, was \$28 billion in 2004.
+In Table 3, we provide statistics on the pre- and post-transfer distribution of income and poverty making use of SIPP data.
+The pre-transfer entries for 2004 show that 29 percent of U.S. families were below the poverty line before transfers.
+The monthly poverty gap, defined as the aggregate dollar amount needed to raise all families below the poverty line up to the poverty line, was \$28 billion in 2004.
 Twenty-one percent of families were below 50 percent of the poverty line-commonly called "deep poverty"-and almost 40 percent were below 150 percent of the poverty line, which includes what are sometimes called the "near poor" (those between 100 percent and 150 percent of the poverty line).
 The post-transfer columns in the second half of the table show the same poverty statistics after transfers are included in income, although Medicaid and Medicare are excluded because the data did not provide sufficient information on total medical expenses for each family and because these programs are far from being equivalent to cash.
-The results indicate that the benefit system reduces the poverty rate to 13.5 percent, almost a 17 percentage point reduction, and reduces the poverty gap by about two-thirds.
+The results indicate that the benefit system reduces the poverty rate to 13.5 percent, almost a 16 percentage point reduction, and reduces the poverty gap by about two-thirds.
 The benefit system reduces deep poverty by slightly less (15 percentage points) but also reduces the percent poor and near-poor combined by over 14 percentage points.
-Thus a high portion of
+Thus a high portion of transfers go nd +1 and the child tax credit.
+For other uses of SIPP to estimate poverty impacts, see Weinberg (1987) and Scholz and Levine (2002).

-6 Table 3 is a modified and updated version of some of the elements of Table 1 in Scholz et al. (2009).
+7 Table 3 is a modified and updated version of some of the elements of Table 1 in Scholz et al. (2009).
 It does not match that Table exactly because of several minor refinements.
 Pre-transfer income was defined as the sum of earnings and non-transfer nonlabor income minus income and payroll taxes.
-Federal and state income taxes were computed from the NBER TAXSIM program (Feenberg, 1993) and payroll taxes were directly calculated using official tax rates.
+Federal and state income taxes were computed from the NBER TAXSIM program (Feenberg and Coutts, 1993) and payroll taxes were directly calculated using official tax rates.
 In the computation of income taxes, the EITC and the child tax credit were excluded since those credits were counted as transfers.

-$^{^{7}}$ The study used the poverty thresholds in the SIPP, which are very close to the official U.S. Bureau of the Census thresholds.
+8 The study used the poverty thresholds in the SIPP, which are very close to the official U.S. Bureau of the Census thresholds but differ slightly because the SIPP thresholds use month-to-month household composition.

-transfers go to families above the poverty line.
+to families above the poverty line.
 Overall, the benefit system clearly has a major impact on poor and near-poor families.